-Personally, I’m very pro supplementation and believe just about everyone should supplement during the Whole30.
+Personally, I’m very pro supplementation and believe just about everyone should supplement during the Whole30 or any other diet program.
 And, I noticed that those who took the Whole30 compliant supplements while doing the Whole30 seemed to feel better and stay on track.
 I’m not a scientist or a doctor though (and I don’t play one on the internet :).
 So, let’s tap into the expert(s) perspective.

 What the Expert Says About Supplements During The Whole30